 Aime La Porte-Lewis attended Agnes Scott College in Decatur, GA and graduated with a degree in History and French Literature.
 She also has an M.Ed. in curriculum, instruction, and assessment.
 She has taught since 2004 in both public and private schools, and currently teaches at Holy Innocents’ Episcopal School in Atlanta, GA.
 Over the course of her career thus far, Amie has taught World History, AP World History, Economics, AP Microeconomics, and various levels of French Language, including AP.
 She currently teaches AP World History and AP Microeconomics, in addition to being the 10th grade dean of students and coaching cross-country, cheerleading and girls lacrosse at Holy Innocents’.
 Amie has been a reader for AP World History since 2008, and a table leader since 2015.
 Amie has contributed to AP Insight World History materials and has presented professional development for AP Insight both online and in day workshops.
 Additionally, she has lead AP Summer Institutes and one-day workshops for AP World History as an endorsed consultant for the College Board.
 Recently, Amie was selected to serve on the AP World History Development Committee and began her service in the fall of 2017.

-English Language and Composition - Robert Kuhn
+English Language and Composition - Randy Gingrich

 English Literature and Composition - William Pell